Multiuser I-MMSE: Multiuser I-MMSE in the Low-SNR Regime

 \end{theorem}

 \begin{proof} See Appendix C \end{proof} The wideband slope $-$ which indicates how fast the capacity is achieved in terms of required bandwidth $-$ is inversely proportional to the second order terms of the mutual information in the low-snr Taylor expansion \eqref{lowsnr}.
 Therefore, this term is a key low-power performance measure since the bandwidth required to sustain a given rate with a given low power, i.e., minimal energy per bit, is inversely proportional to this term \cite{93}.
-Further, its clear that the 5th and 6th term in \eqref{lowsnr} cancels each other proving that the mutual information is insensitive to the input distribution at the low SNR.
-However, at medium to high SNR, those terms play a fundamental role in the rate losses encountered.
+Further, its clear that the 5th and 6th term in \eqref{lowsnr} are due to $\psi(snr)$, to which they play a fundamental role in the rate losses encountered at the low-snr regime.